 We are fast approaching the most exciting time of the year – playoffs!
 Every game seems to carry more importance than the last.
 In addition to feeling like every game is a must win, college coaches are also out recruiting.
 You may be feeling a lot of pressure to deliver for your team and to increase your chances of being recruited.
 While you may be tempted to worry about your personal stats and achievements, KPB is here to remind you that it is a better idea to forget the stats and focus on “team at-bats.”

 You may be wondering what we mean by “team at-bats.”
 Players have successful team at-bats when the outcome increases the team’s chances to win the game.
 Of course, every time you come to the plate, your job is to help your team score runs.
 But, since we know that no one has ever hit 1.000 in his career, a batter’s “job” cannot be to get a hit every time, even though a hit is obviously a successful result in any game situation.
 That means you should not put pressure on yourself to get a hit every time you step up to the plate.
-Instead, you should focus on doing the “job” the game-situation calls for.
+Instead, you should balance your personal strengths with a team-oriented approach and focus on doing the “job” the game-situation calls for.
 Your “job” will change depending on how many outs there are and if there are runners on the bases.
 Take a look at the situation-specific hitting table below.
 Depending on the outs and the runners, the table shows you the bare minimum of what you could do in each situation to have a successful team at-bat.

 |0 Outs||1 Out||2 Outs|